IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 * Include warnings where applicable

-  * Do not use this solution if you are collection-proof
+  * Do not use this solution if you are collection-proof (link to definition)
-  * If you are not a US citizen, your immgiration status could be jeopardized by using this solution
+  * If you are not a US citizen, talk to a lawyer before using this solution.
+It could impact your status.

 Result